 Environmental Health and Safety is responsible for:

-- Maintaining all training records.
+- Maintaining all relevant training records for University personnel.

 Employees are responsible for:

 - Completing all required training for shipping hazardous materials; and

 - Complying with all aspects of this program.

 No University employees shall transport hazardous materials in personal vehicles to locations on or off campus.
 All campus deliveries of compressed gases and chemicals should be conducted using University owned vehicles or third-party tranporters who are permitted for the transport of hazardous materials.
 All hazardous materials of trade (MOT), used for support and maintenance activities on and off campus, shall only be transported in University owned vehicles.

 Hazardous Materials from Research Activities